Arrière-pays

 Arrière-pays roughly translates to “inland region¨ but literally translates to “back country”.

-Once the lockdown restrictions lifted, I found myself gravitating to the serene inland region, just beyond the thronging coast, in south eastern France.
+Once the lockdown restrictions lifted, I found myself drawn to the quiet inland region just beyond the busy coastline in the south east of France.

-I make frequent trips to the small villages and to the forests, olive groves and vineyards in this region.
-Everything seems slower and less complicated here.
-I hike in the hills, swim in the rivers and lakes and eat the fruit and vegetables that grow locally.
+I started making regular trips to the small villages, forests, olive groves and vineyards in the area.
+Everything seemed slower and less complicated there.
+I walked in the hills, swam in the rivers and lakes and ate the fruit and vegetables that grew nearby.